 By carefully and deliberately implementing an ERP system, manufacturers can remain confident in the system’s effectiveness, as well as the accuracy of the information found within.
 These five steps can help manufacturers ensure a successful ERP deployment, as illustrated through a running hypothetical example.

-Customization and Configuration
+1. Customization and Configuration

-Such customization allows the ERP to address different manufacturing needs, whether in warehouse management, order fulfillment, production planning or shop floor operations.
+Such customization allows the ERP to address different manufacturing needs, whether in warehouse management, order fulfillment, production planning, or shop floor operations.

-Data Migration
+2. Data Migration

 Migrating current and historic data from an existing system into a new ERP is a complex and time-consuming task.
 Manufacturers must meticulously plan this process to guarantee a smooth transition without data loss or oversights.
 Before migrating data, businesses should first verify the accuracy and completeness of all data to minimize the risk of introducing errors or duplicates into the system.
-Such inaccuracies can compromise the new system’s effectiveness, leading to operational disruptions, inaccurate reporting and potential business losses, including decreased productivity or missed sales opportunities.
+Such inaccuracies can compromise the new system’s effectiveness, leading to operational disruptions, inaccurate reporting, and potential business losses, including decreased productivity or missed sales opportunities.
 Once clean data is imported, manufacturers can use built-in data validation tools to further verify that the information is accurate and useful.

-Training and Education
+3. Training and Education

-Using the same manufacturing example, the production team is trained on how to use the ERP system for scheduling and tracking production schedules in order to meet actual and forecasted order demands.
+Using the same manufacturing example, the production team is trained on how to use the ERP system for scheduling and tracking production schedules to meet actual and forecasted order demands.
 The sales team, on the other hand, learns how to handle customer relationships and to process incoming orders, while an inventory manager learns to use the ERP for tasks like inventory tracking and automated replenishment.
 By guaranteeing that each team understands how to use and benefit from the ERP system, manufacturers can pave the way to a smooth transition that minimizes downtime and employee frustration.

-System Testing
+4. System Testing

 The ERP system-testing process requires manufacturers and vendors to regularly analyze the ERP system to be sure that it continues to function as expected.
-Testing begins before the system goes live, allowing the testing teams to identify and rectify any issues or bugs before deployment and reducing the risk of operational disruptions and system crashes.
+Testing begins before the system goes live, allowing the testing teams to identify and rectify issues before deployment and reducing the risk of operational disruptions and system crashes.
 Testing allows users to validate that the system’s features and workflows align with their business processes and requirements.
-It also gives users the opportunity to ask questions and address any knowledge gaps before the system is fully integrated into their workflows.
+It also gives users the opportunity to ask questions and address any knowledge gaps before the system is integrated into their workflows.

-Go-Live and Deployment
+5. Go-Live and Deployment

 To ease deployment, the same theoretical manufacturer decides to choose a phased deployment approach in which different modules of the ERP system go live at different times.
-The company starts by deploying an inventory management module, for example, followed by a production planning module.
+The company starts by deploying an inventory management module, followed by a production planning module.
 This approach helps prevent staff from feeling overwhelmed by letting users gradually transition to the new system.
 It also supports staff by giving them time to adapt to changes, while granting testing teams the chance to be sure everything is working as intended.

-NetSuite Is Built to Scale With Manufacturers
+NetSuite Is Built to Scale for Manufacturers

 The right ERP to transform a manufacturing business isn’t always an obvious choice.
 But with NetSuite for Manufacturing, manufacturers gain a comprehensive platform for managing complex business processes that cater to the manufacturing industry.
-NetSuite is customizable to help manufacturers address their industry’s specific and unique challenges, with the flexibility required to continue to adapt as the business grows and the industry evolves — either of which can cause a company to require new tools and features over time.
+NetSuite is customizable to help manufacturers address their industry’s specific and unique challenges, with the flexibility required to continue to adapt as the business grows and the industry evolves—either of which can cause a company to require new tools and features over time.

 NetSuite’s Manufacturing ERP can seamlessly integrate powerful tools that streamline order management, planning and scheduling, supply chain management, shop floor control, quality assurance, and even customer relationship management (CRM) and marketing processes.
 Better yet, businesses have the flexibility to add these features if and as needed.
-And, with NetSuite’s cloud-based platform, users can securely access everything they need, whether they’re working from home, on the road, in the office or on the shop floor.
-Business leaders can leverage this sophisticated solution to give their manufacturing operation a competitive edge — and keep it.
+And, with NetSuite’s cloud-based platform, users can securely access everything they need, whether they’re working from home, on the road, in the office, or on the shop floor.
+Business leaders can leverage this sophisticated solution to give their manufacturing operation a competitive edge—and keep it.

-As technology becomes more accessible, and global supply chains make manufacturing more complex, ERP systems have emerged as a powerful tool.
-By breaking down siloed processes, centralizing business aspects and providing specialized features for the manufacturing industry, these systems offer a comprehensive solution to the unique challenges faced by manufacturers.
+As technology becomes more accessible and global supply chains make manufacturing more complex, ERP systems have emerged as a powerful tool.
+By breaking down siloed processes, centralizing business aspects, and providing specialized features for the manufacturing industry, these systems offer a comprehensive solution to the unique challenges faced by manufacturers.
 From improving operational efficiency to enhancing visibility and fostering resilience, implementing a manufacturing ERP system can continue earning benefits for years after implementation.
 However, finding the right ERP is not without its own challenges.
 Before picking a new system, manufacturers must first fully understand the challenges they face and determine which tools will best help them overcome them.
-But once the right solution is chosen, businesses can harness the full potential of their manufacturing ERP system to better deliver goods and services to their customers, seize new opportunities, meet future challenges and drive long-term success.
+But once the right solution is chosen, businesses can harness the full potential of their manufacturing ERP system to better deliver goods and services to their customers, seize new opportunities, meet future challenges, and drive long-term success.

 #1 Cloud ERP